-Welcome on a student tour to Warwick Castle and Stratford Upon Avon, home of one of the greatest writers that ever lived - Shakespeare.
+Welcome on a student tour to Warwick Castle and Stratford Upon Avon, home to one of the greatest writers that ever lived - Shakespeare.

 After a very short journey we arrive in Stratford Upon Avon by 2pm at the latest and take you on a 1 hour walking tour of this beautiful Tudor Town.
 Many sights have links to the great Shakespeare such as his Birthplace and the Holy Trinity Church where he is buried.
 You will have at least 2 hours of free time for a late lunch and to visit any attractions, shopping, or exploring until we depart.

 One of Englands most beautiful market towns next to the River Avon.
 This small quaint place is full of history, picturesque Tudor buildings, theatres, shops, many attractions and things to see and do.

 Included on the tour you are shown the places where Shakespeare lived in Stratford which includes his Birthplace on Henley Street.
 It is open to the public with an exhibition centre to learn more about this great man and see where he was born and lived in his early years.
 See more below about prices for entrance.

 We will also show you the King Edward VI School where Shakespeare went to study, the site of his retirement home and place of his death called New Place.
 You can also visit his final resting place where he is buried in the Holy Trinity Church.